TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

 2. Add `http://download.spoofax.org/update/unstable/` as an update site.
 3. Install Spoofax.
 Eclipse will tell you it is already installed and suggests an update.
 This is fine.
 4. Build your MiniJava project.
+5. If you get build errors about 'nabl-def', regenerate your name binding files (go to .nab file, Actions -> Generate name analysis), and build again.

 ## Detailed Instructions